 - Academic staff representative(s)

 - Representatives of other staff groups, professional bodies, unions

 Your rationale and intended benefits

 In the sign-up process you will have stated how many staff and/or students you are hoping to engage.
-This is not set in stone, but it is a good idea to know who are your priority users and why.
-For example, if your goal is just to test out the discovery tool then you need a fairly small, engaged, and representative sample of users who can give you good feedback. if you have a big drive to engage teaching staff with digital methods, they should be your priority.
-You may have a ‘captive audience’ thanks to a particular meeting or event, and it makes sense to have them complete the discovery process when they are receptive, and when you can provide on-the-spot encouragement and support.
+This is not set in stone, but you must know who your target users are.
+If your goal is just to test out the discovery tool you need a fairly small, engaged, and representative sample of users who can give you good feedback. if you have a big drive to engage teaching staff with digital methods, they should be your priority.
+You may have a ‘captive audience’ thanks to a particular meeting or event, it makes sense to have them complete the discovery process when they are receptive, and when you can provide on-the-spot encouragement and support.

 Resource (time) allocation